Diddley bow: Construction

 The diddley bow is typically homemade, consisting usually of a wooden board and a single wire string stretched between two screws, and played by plucking while varying the pitch with a metal or glass slide held in the other hand.
 A glass bottle is usually used as the bridge, which helps amplify the sound.
 Some diddley bows have an added resonator box under the bridge, and are essentially single-string cigar box guitars.
 Some recent diddley bows are electrified with pickups.

 Notable users

 One notable performer of the instrument was the Mississippi blues musician Lonnie Pitchford, who used to demonstrate the instrument by stretching a wire between two nails hammered into the wood of a vertical beam making up part of the front porch of his home.
-Pitchford's headstone, placed on his grave in 2000 by the Mt.
-Zion Memorial Fund, is actually designed with a playable diddley bow on the side as requested by Pitchford's family.
+Pitchford's headstone, placed on his grave in 2000 by the Mount Zion Memorial Fund, is actually designed with a playable diddley bow on the side as requested by Pitchford's family.